cuursed/functions/README.md

 ## How to use this program

 You can either run this commands or create a custom .sh file to test it's speed.
-It's low, but you won't have to wait 14 minuts to compile like my classmate!
+It's slow, but you won't have to wait 14 minuts to compile like my classmate!

 ```
 # Test make and it's different timing with different proccessors.